Hemophilia A - Factor VIII Deficiency

 The main medication to treat hemophilia A is concentrated FVIII product, called clotting factor or simply factor.
 Recombinant factor products, which are developed in a lab through the use of DNA technology, preclude the use of human-derived pools of donor-sourced plasma.
 And while plasma-derived FVIII products are still available, approximately 75% of the hemophilia community takes a recombinant FVIII product.

-These factor therapies are infused intravenously through a vein in the arm or a port in the chest.
+Most factor therapies are infused intravenously through a vein in the arm or a port in the chest.
+Currently there is one medication, Hemlibra®, which is administered under the skin (subcutaneously).
 The Medical and Scientific Advisory Council (MASAC) of the National Hemophilia Foundation encourages the use of recombinant clotting factor products.

 Patients with severe hemophilia may be on a routine treatment regimen, called prophylaxis, to maintain enough clotting factor in their bloodstream to prevent bleeds.
 MASAC recommends prophylaxis as optimal therapy for children with severe hemophilia A. Third generation factor products are manufactured to include fc fusion or PEGylation and have a longer half-life than first- or second-generation products.
 Use of third generation products may result in fewer infusions.
 Your doctor or your HTC will help you formulate a treatment plan to decide which factor product and dosing regimen is right for you.